Bleuje/interactive-physarum/README.md

 **computeshader_setter.glsl** : Just used to reset the counters of the pixels to 0 at each iteration.

-### How to compile
+### How to compile and run

-[ofxGamepad](https://github.com/Bleuje/ofxGamepad) addon is used (it seems that you should use my fork because of a fix, or maybe just to have same version as me).
+[ofxGamepad](https://github.com/Bleuje/ofxGamepad) addon is used (I think you should use this fork because of some fixes, or just to have same version as me).
 I'm only testing on Linux, and I bet that if there's a problem on other platforms it would be because of this gamepad code.

+In case you're new to openFrameworks, here's how you can launch the program: put the ofxGamepad repo in `oF/addons/` and the interactive physarum repo in `oF/apps/myApps/` where oF is your openFrameworks directory.
+Then at the root of interactive-physarum, do `make && make run`in terminal.

 There is a branch "no-gamepad" without gamepad code (`git checkout no-gamepad`)